-Anatomy Human Skull head bones components skeleton head 3D print
+Anatomy Human Skull head bones components skeleton head Model Stl 3D print file

 This human skull model can be used for learning anatomy or just freaking out your friends.

 Insiede the folder you will find a video to help assembly.

 • 38 of 1/4” x 1/8” cylindrical